Table of Contents Show

 It is frustrating to plan a meal only to discover at the last minute that your Loco turkey fryer won’t stay lit.
 This issue means your plan to enjoy a delicious meal may never fly.

-Several factors can be responsible for why your Loco turkey deep fryer is not staying lit.
+Several factors can explain why your Loco turkey deep fryer is not lit.
 These reasons include an empty propane tank, a damaged gas hose or valve, a poor connection, clogged burners, or improper burner installation.

-Some of these issues can be resolved on your own, and certain parts can be easily replaced, while others may necessitate consulting the manufacturer or a technician.
+Some of these issues can be resolved independently, and certain parts can be easily replaced, while others may necessitate consulting the manufacturer or a technician.

-Dig in to discover how to identify these issues and how to fix them.
+Dig in to discover how to identify and fix these issues.

 Reasons Loco Turkey Fryer Won’t Stay Lit and Solutions

-Here are some reasons your Loco Turkey may not stay lit, along with solutions to them:
+Here are some reasons your Loco Turkey fryer may not stay lit, along with solutions to them:

 1. Empty The Propane Tank